Settlement Agreements

 Settlement agreements are essentially used to terminate the employment relationship in a mutual and agreed way.
 ACAS describe them as often being used in “situations where an employer and employee feel that their employment relationship is no longer working and a ‘clean break’ is the best way forward.”

-• When an agreement has been reached, an employee cannot then go and pursue an Employment Tribunal claim, thus, achieving a ‘clean break’;
+• When an agreement has been reached, an employee cannot then go and pursue an Employment Tribunal claim;

 • The company avoids bad publicity that usually occurs when an employer has been taken to an Employment Tribunal, even if they have acted correctly;